mighty-gerbils/gerbil/README.md

-At the prompting of some friends (they know who they are), who had seen private versions of Gerbil, I decided to release it in public with a clean bootstrap version that bootstraps on gambit with a precompiled version of the macro system and a compiler for Gambit.
+At the prompting of some friends (they know who they are), who had seen private versions of Gerbil, I decided to release it in public with a clean bootstrap version that bootstraps on gambit with a precompiled version of the macro system and compiler.
 That means that the system is entirely self-hosted in Gambit.

 # License and Copyright

-The source code is distributed under the Gambit license; that means that Gerbil on Gambit is dual licensed under LGPLv2.1 and Apache 2.0.
+The source code is distributed with the Gambit license; that means that Gerbil on Gambit is dual licensed under LGPLv2.1 and Apache 2.0.

 Gerbil's primary author and maintainer is vyzo-at-hackzen.org, aka in